-Nurse Advice Line
+3.3.4 Nurse Advice Line

 A registered nurse is available to you by phone 24 hours a day, free of charge.
-Simply call the claims administrator's number listed in the front of this booklet.
+Simply call the nurse line number listed in the front of this booklet.
 The nurses can be a resource in considering options for care or helping you decide whether you or your dependent needs to visit your doctor, an urgent care facility, or the emergency room.
 They can also provide information on how you can care for yourself or your dependent.
-Information is available on prescription drugs, tests, surgery, or any other healthrelated topic.
+Information is available on prescription drugs, tests, surgery, or any other health- related topic.
 You need only call to discuss any health concerns.
 This service is confidential.